Karaoke businessman and 'wife' ordered to give up $2.15m in assets, including east Auckland house

 A jailed Auckland businessman and his "wife" have been ordered to hand over millions of dollars in assets to police, including a BMW and the profit from a Remuera house sale.

-In 2013, a New Zealand Customs operation revealed Yat Ming Lau, who once owned the beloved Queen St gaming hall Yifan Arcade, was also linked to a drug importation scheme.
+In 2013, a New Zealand Customs operation revealed Yat Ming Lau, who once owned the popular Queen St gaming hall Yifan Arcade, was also linked to a drug importation scheme.

 Eight packages containing 11.4kg of ContacNT were intercepted, while a further 14 packages slipped through.
 The Chinese medicine is rich in pseudoephedrine, a class B controlled drug, which can be used to manufacture meth.